John Harewell

 John Harewell was a Bishop of Bath and Wells in medieval England.

 Harewell came from Harwell in Berkshire (now in Oxfordshire).
-He was in the employ of the Black Prince, before being collated Archdeacon of Berkshire in 1365 and then selected, on 14 December 1366, as Bishop of Bath and Wells.
+He was in the employ of the Black Prince.
+In 1353, he became the Archdeacon of Worcester before being collated Archdeacon of Berkshire in 1365 and then selected, on 14 December 1366, as Bishop of Bath and Wells.
 He was consecrated on 7 March 1367 and died around 16 July 1386.
 His executors are listed as John Harewell; John Bryngton; John Grene, of Welles, canon; John de Tuttebury, in 1399 (1 Henry IV).